St. John's, Antigua and Barbuda: Government

-Boundaries

-The "City of St. John's" is defined by the Public Health Act as:

-The "City of St. John's" is defined by the Property Tax Act, 2006 as the region enclosed by Dickenson Bay Street on both sides from the Sea to the North; Independence Avenue on both sides from Robinson Gas Station to the East; All Saints Road on the right from Joseph Lane to Kentish Road; and Perry Bay Road on the right from Kentish Road to Ribbits.
+The current Executive Director of the city centre is Craig B. Whyte, while the current City Manager is Carolyn Thomas-Parker.

 Culture

 There are several museums, including the Museum of Antigua and Barbuda and the Museum of Marine Art, a small facility containing fossilised bedrock, volcanic stones, petrified wood, a collection of more than 10,000 shells, and artefacts from English shipwrecks.

 Just east of St. John's is the Sir Vivian Richards Stadium, a multi-use stadium in North Sound, that was created mostly for cricket matches, and has hosted the matches during the 2007 Cricket World Cup.
 The Antigua Recreation Ground, Antigua and Barbuda's national stadium, is located in St. John's.

-Geography

-Nearby villages and settlements include St. Johnston.
-McKinnon's Pond is located just north of St. John's.

-Main sights

 The city's skyline is dominated by the white baroque towers of St. John's Cathedral.

 The Botanical Garden is near the intersection of Factory Road and Independence Avenue.
 This small park's shaded benches and gazebo provide a quiet refuge from the bustle of activity of St. John's.

-Sandy Island is a Lighthouse located on a small island about 5 km off the coast leading the way to St. John's harbour.
+Sandy Island is a lighthouse located on a small island about 5 km off the coast leading the way to St. John's harbour.

-Fort James stands at the entrance to St. John's harbour.
-Other nearby forts include Fort George, Fort Charles, Fort Shirley, Fort Berkeley and Fort Barrington.
+Fort James stands at the entrance to St. John's harbour, across from Fort Barrington.
+Other fortifications on the island include Fort Berkeley, Fort George, Fort Charles, and Fort Shirley (Shirley Heights).

-Government House is the Governor's residence, originally a 19th-century parsonage building.
+Government House is the governor's residence, originally a 19th-century parsonage building.
 It is included on the World Monuments Fund's 2018 list of monuments at risk, following exposure to severe weather events.